harisaigithub/CourseWhiz/README.md

 ---

 ## 🔍 Topic
-A smart course search and recommendation tool built using BERT embeddings and RAG architecture to provide tailored course results for Analytics Vidhya users.
+A smart course search and recommendation tool built using BERT embeddings and Retrieval-Augmented Generation (RAG) architecture to provide tailored course results for Analytics Vidhya users.

 ---

-## 📖 About
+## 📚 About
 CourseWhiz processes course data (titles, descriptions, and metadata) to create embeddings and calculate similarities using cosine similarity.
 The tool enables users to search using natural language queries and receive the most relevant course recommendations.

 ---